 Born in the United States, Lisa Salamandra lives and works in central France.
-A professional visual artist for over twenty years, she has exhibited her work regularly since 1989.
-Recent solo exhibitions have taken place at the Salles Jean-Hélion of the Centre Nicolas-Pomel in Issoire, at the Galerie La Ralentie in Paris and the Galerie In Situ in Nogent-le-Rotrou ; as well as at the Fondation des Etats-Unis, the 29th Grand Prize of Painting of the city of Saint-Grégoire, and at the Franco-American Institute in Rennes.
+A professional visual artist for nearly thirty years, she has exhibited her work regularly since 1989.
+Recent solo exhibitions have taken place at the Fonds d'Art Moderne et Contemporain in Montluçon, France Salles Jean-Hélion of the Centre Nicolas-Pomel in Issoire, France, at the Galerie La Ralentie in Paris and the Galerie In Situ in Nogent-le-Rotrou ; as well as at the Fondation des Etats-Unis, the 29th Grand Prize of Painting of the city of Saint-Grégoire, and at the Franco-American Institute in Rennes.
 Her "Daily Bread" has been presented at the United States' Ambassador's Residence in Paris, at "Europain : Salon Mondial de la Boulangerie", and in galleries in Paris, in Berlin, and in Princeton.

 Lisa Salamandra holds a B.F.A. from the Maryland Institute, College of Art and an M.F.A. degree from the Sorbonne University in Paris.
-She is currently doing her doctoral studies in Fine Arts Research under the direction of Michel Sicard at this same university.
+She is currently finishing her doctoral studies in Fine Arts Research under the direction of Michel Sicard at this same university.
 She is affiliated with La Maison des Artistes in France, is a member of the research team EsPAS, of the Institute ACTE.
 Several publications on her work have been edited : the exhibition catalogues, "Crotches" (2017), and "Daily Bread : Raw Meat" (2013), and the monographe, "Daily Bread (mon pain quotidien)" (2009).
 Numerous of her works can be found in private, public, and corporate collections worldwide.

 In 2017 and 2018, she presented her series "Crotches" during the first ever "Parlement du Féminin" at the Opéra-Comique, and at the "Printemps des études" at the Palais Brongniart in Paris.